 Treasurer: Adam Fairhead

 Adam was educated at Pembroke College, Oxford, where he gained an M.A. in Mathematics.
+He lives in Tunbridge Wells with his wife Elizabeth.
+They have three adult children.

 Jean Bailey RGN, RM, RHV, Msc.